 Disclosure requirements for "targeted housing" - To protect families from exposure to lead in paint and the contaminated dust and soil it generates, Congress passed the Residential Lead-Based Paint Reduction Act of 1992.
 This law requires the disclosure of known information on lead-based paint and lead-based paint hazards to the tenants or prospective tenants of "targeted housing" as described above.
 Property owners/developers must:

-- Give tenants the EPA/HUD pamphlet titled "Protect Your Family From Lead in Your HOME" which is available at www.epa.gov; and - Incorporate the addendum entitled "Disclosure of Information on Lead Paint and Lead Paint Hazards" into all lease agreements.
+Give tenants the E ∃PA/HUD pamp hlet titled "Protect Your Family from Lead in Your HOME" which is ava ailable at www.e epa.gov; a nd